 - 3.3 The adopted Local Plan acknowledges that South Cambridgeshire is a mainly rural district but is significantly influenced by the city itself.
 Sustainable development and a comprehensive approach to encouraging the use of more sustainable modes of travel are seen as critical for the future. - 3.4 Within the Local Plan, the strategy for the rural area classifies the villages into 4 groupings that aims to direct housing to the most sustainable locations.
 The villages were classified following a review of the services and facilities, education, public transport and employment available at each settlement. - 3.5 In relation to the site the subject of these representations, Meldreth is currently classified as a Group Village under policy S/10 where there are some services and facilities allowing only some of the basic day-to-day requirements of their residents to be met without the need to travel outside the village.
-The policy currently allows proposals up to 8 dwellings on sites and up to 15 dwellings on brownfield sites within the development framework for the village. - 3.6 Other key policies from the adopted Local Plan that are relevant to the site are as follows: - 3.7 Policy S/6 sets out the development strategy to 2031 in relation to the need for jobs and homes with the following order of preference for development: - a.
+The policy currently allows proposals up to 8 dwellings on sites and up to 15 dwellings on brownfield sites within the development framework for the village. - 3.6 Melbourn however is classified under policy S9 as a minor rural centre where development up to 30 units would be allowed within the development framework for the village due to a wider variety of service and facilities being available. - 3.7 Other key policies from the adopted Local Plan that are relevant to the site are as follows:

+- 3.8 Policy S/6 sets out the development strategy to 2031 in relation to the need for jobs and homes with the following order of preference for development:

+- a.
 On the edge of Cambridge;

 - b.
 At new settlements;

 - c.
 In the rural area at Rural Centres and Minor Rural Centres.

-- 3.8 Point 4 of the policy states:
+- 3.9 Point 4 of the policy states: